 Can I Just Use A Herbicide Against Grassy Weeds?

-In the United States, pre-emergent herbicides, or herbicides that effectively kill the seeds and roots of grassy weeds before they form are approved for use.
-However, pre-emergent including prodiamine or barricade are not registered in Canada, meaning lawn care companies do not have access to them.
+In the United States, pre-emergent herbicides—which prevent grassy weeds by targeting seeds and roots before they sprout—are commonly approved for use.
+However, products like prodiamine (often sold under the brand name Barricade) are not registered in Canada, meaning lawn care companies do not have access to them.